arrayindex-io/kids-sync-app/frontend/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Features

+### Calendar Event Management

+The application includes a comprehensive calendar system for managing events:

+- **View Events**: Browse events in a monthly calendar view
+- **Create Events**: Add new events directly from the calendar by:
+  - Clicking on any day in the calendar
+  - Using the "+" button on any day
+  - Using the "Create Event" button in the calendar header
+- **Edit Events**: Modify existing events with details like name, date, recurrence, and notes
+- **Delete Events**: Remove events that are no longer needed
+- **Event Details**: Hover over events to see detailed information in a tooltip

+### User Authentication

+- **Sign Up**: Create a new account with email and password
+- **Login**: Access your account with secure authentication
+- **Logout**: Safely end your session

+### User Settings

+- **Notification Preferences**: Configure email and WhatsApp notifications
+- **Profile Management**: Update your contact information

 ## Learn More

 To learn more about Next.js, take a look at the following resources: